cass1618/brainaide/notes/plan-of-the-day.md

 1. Add random class each time the arrow is pressed

 1. Add loading message to API situation
+    * Added a snake game
+    * It becomes visible when API starts loading but need to figure out how to move on once API is done It is visible if(isLoading)
+        When it renders if(isLoaded it will display the ADD TO FIRESTORE button)

 1. Fix visible states

 <div class = "done">